What is Red Dress Collective?

 Thank you Una for three amazing art workshops for our Wren Bakery trainees.
 It wasn’t just learning different art skills that we can practice and take forward, but your openness in sharing your stories with us inspired our women to do the same, and many of the pieces of art we created started to tell our stories too.
 Thank you for creating a safe, creative, fun space, we will miss it and look forward to a final session next month!The Wren Bakery Charity, with Una

 It was a powerful experience being involved in the project.
-I definitely feel like I’ve grown as an artist and personally from being involved.Dedicated to All the Others: Group funded by Leeds Inspired
+I definitely feel like I’ve grown as an artist and personally from being involved.Dedicated to All the Others: Sexual assault & domestic violence recovery group, funded by Leeds Inspired

 Ultimately, I learnt to just be myself.
 As a dyslexic writer and someone who has never really had any formal training it takes a lot for me to put myself out there in the literature world and being in this programme helped me feel more grounded and solid in myself, especially when speaking or writing about my life experiences.Participant of a creative writing group, with Una and Sara Allkins